Global Destinations:

 Featuring a friendly hospitality and convenient facilities, the Crystal Hotel Daegu is a captivating inner city retreat in this vibrant downtown.
 Conveniently located in downtown Daegu, this property enjoys an easy access to the business areas, sightseeing attractions and shops.
 The nearest train station is about 5 kilometres away.
 The hotel offers comfortable guestrooms that are equipped with a host of convenient amenities to ensure you a pleasant stay.
 Guests can dine at the in-house restaurant that serves delicious American and traditional Korean dishes.
 The hotel also features an Italian style coffee shop and a cocktail bar.
 At leisure, you can unwind at the sauna, visit the fascinating nightclub or relax in the room salon.

-If you are planning for an ideal holiday in Daegu, the Inter Burgo Hotel offers comfortable accommodation, convenient facilities and impeccable service for you to reside - within easy access of Daegu downtown area and is only 5 kilometres from the city centre.
+Inter Burgo Hotel offers comfortable accommodation, convenient facilities and impeccable service for you to reside - within easy access of Daegu downtown area and is only 5 kilometres from the city centre.
 The hotel is 10 minutes away from Daegu Airport while the Daegu Exhibition and Convention Centre is 15 minutes away.
-This hotel offers 342 well-appointed accommodation units that are fully equipped and stylishly designed to ensure you a comfortable stay.
 Guests can also enjoy spectacular views of the Gumho River from their rooms.
 Guests can dine any of the in-house restaurants, which serve delicious Korean, Japanese, Chinese, Western cuisine in a genuine local atmosphere.
 The extensive recreational facilities at the hotel include gymnasium, swimming pool, indoor and outdoor golf range, racket ball and aerobic.

 Continue browsing hotels in South Korea